 It will be useful to us to record a similar separation for the set $D_{Q}=D_{\Q, Q} \defeq \{g\Lambda \,:\,g\in G_{\Q} \,:\,\den(g)\leq Q\}$ of $\Q$-rational points with bounded denominator.
 Here $\den(g) \defeq \max_{\bH\in \cF_{nc}} \den(g_{\bH})$, with $\den(A) \defeq \max_{i,j}\den(\alpha_{i,j})$ for any matrix $A=(\alpha_{i,j})$.

 \begin{lemma}[Polynomial separation 2] For $M\ggg1$, for all $Q\geq 2$, the set $D_{Q}$ is $Q^{-M}$-separated and included in $\{\inj\geq Q^{-M}\}$. \end{lemma}

-Note that $D_{Q}$ contains $X_{\Q, Q}$ so the lemma implies polynomial separation $X_{\Q, Q}$, whence a part of \Cref{separation-XK}.
-Here however, polynomial separation for $D_{\L, Q}$ only holds for $\L=\Q$ (for $\L\neq \Q$, we have $D_{\L, 1}$ dense in $X$) whereas \Cref{separation-XK} concerns all algebraic points of small Mahler measure.
+Note that $D_{Q}$ contains $X_{\Q, Q}$ (by \Cref{Facts-Mahler} (ii)) so the lemma implies polynomial separation for $X_{\Q, Q}$, whence a part of \Cref{separation-XK}.
+Here however, polynomial separation for $D_{\L, Q}$ only holds for $\L=\Q$ (for $\L\neq \Q$, we have $D_{\L, 1}$ is dense in $X$) whereas \Cref{separation-XK} concerns all $\L$-points of small Mahler measure.

 \begin{proof} Arguing as for \Cref{separation-XK}, we only need to check that for $g\in G_{\Q}\smallsetminus \{\Id\}$ with $\den(g)\leq Q$, we have $\dist(g, \Id)\geq Q^{-M}$ provided $M\ggg 1$.